Join me!

 This post will cover…

 Gladiolus flowers.
-Photo courtesy of Flowerbulbs.com.
+Photo courtesy of Flowerbulb.eu.

 Summer Flowers to Plant as Annual Bulbs

-When you make your annual visit to the garden centre in March and April (or many times if you’re like me), you’ll probably see a big display of summer flowering bulbs for sale.
+When you make your annual visit to the garden centre in March, April, and May (or many times if you’re like me), you’ll probably see a big display of summer flowering bulbs for sale.

 These premium bulbs come in all kinds of vibrant colours, thanks to their subtropical origins.
 So you will surely have a stunning display if you choose some for your garden.